mgatland/mcmanager/README.md

 In Vultr, create a new Reserved IP.
 This will cost you $5 USD per month.

 (This makes it easier for everyone to join the server because the IP is always the same.
-I might change to a cheaper system later.)
+There are cheaper ways to solve this problem but I haven't implemented them yet.
+Sorry.)

-Write down what your reserved IP address is, you will need it.
+Write down what your reserved IP address is, you will need it later.

 ### Step 5